Skip to main content

 • If you plan on borrowing any materials while visiting the library and they offer on-site borrowing, you must obtain a BLC Consortium Card from the Bentley Library and have it with you when you visit.
 You will need both your Bentley University ID and the BLC Consortium Card to check out books.
 Please note that BLC Consortium Cards do not automatically grant borrowing privileges at member libraries.
 Contact the member library prior to your visit for individual library policies.

-• We recommend if you borrow an item from another BLC Library using your BLC Consortium Card, you return the item directly to that library to ensure that it is returned.
+• If you borrow an item from another BLC Library using your BLC Consortium Card, return the item directly to that library.

 • If you have any questions regarding access to materials or library policies, we encourage you to contact the library you are visiting.